ethersphere/swarm-guide/contents/usage.rst

     wget -O - "http://localhost:8500/bzzr:/HASH"

 In our example it contains a list of all files contained in /path/to/directory together with their swarm ids (hashes) as well as their content-types.
-It may look something like this:
+It may look something like this (whitespace added):

 .. code-block:: js

   {
   "entries":[
     {
-      "hash":"HASH-for-fileA1",
+      "hash": "HASH-for-fileA1",
-      "path":"directoryA/fileA1",
+      "path": "directoryA/fileA1",
-      "contentType":"text/plain"
+      "contentType": "text/plain"
     },
     {
-      "hash":"HASH-for-fileB2",
+      "hash": "HASH-for-fileB2",
-      "path":"directoryA/directoryB/fileB2",
+      "path": "directoryA/directoryB/fileB2",
-      "contentType":"text/plain"
+      "contentType": "text/plain"
     },
     {
-      "hash":"HASH-for-fileB1",
+      "hash": "HASH-for-fileB1",
-      "path":"directoryA/directoryB/fileB1",
+      "path": "directoryA/directoryB/fileB1",
-      "contentType":"text/plain"
+      "contentType": "text/plain"
     },
     {
-      "hash":"HASH-for-fileC1",
+      "hash": "HASH-for-fileC1",
-      "path":"directoryA/directoryC/fileC1",
+      "path": "directoryA/directoryC/fileC1",
-      "contentType":"text/plain"
+      "contentType": "text/plain"
     }
     ]
   }